Skip to Content

 Moles

-While most adults have many moles by adulthood, most moles are harmless.
-If a mole is not bothersome and is not changing in shape, color, appearance or texture during your regular skin care checks, there is no need to worry or to have it removed.
-However, if you are bothered by a mole and the way it impacts your appearance, or have concerns a mole might be cancerous, call your local Radiant Complexions today to learn more about mole removal.
+Most adults have many moles by adulthood, and most moles are harmless.
+If a mole is not bothersome and is not changing in shape, color, appearance or texture during your regular skin care checks, there is no need to worry or have it removed.
+However, if you are bothered by a mole and the way it impacts your appearance or have concerns a mole might be cancerous, call your local RC Dermatology clinic today to learn more about mole removal.

 Psoriasis